angro61/Ansible-Freifunk-Gateway/services_influxdb/README.md

-# ansible role for installation and configuration of influxdb
+# Role for installation of influxdb in combine with collectd and grafana
-w.i.p.